 (3) Design minimizes adverse impact.
-The design of the proposed special exception minimizes adverse effects, including visual impacts of the proposed use on adjacent lands; furthermore, the proposed special exception avoids significant adverse impact on surrounding lands regarding service delivery, parking and loading, odors, noise, glare, and vibration, and does not create a nuisance.
+The design of the proposed special exception minimizes adverse effects, including visual impacts of the proposed use on adjacent lands; furthermore, the proposed special exception avoids significant adverse impact on surround lands regarding service delivery, parking and loading, odors, noise, glare, and vibration, and does not create a nuisance.

-Adverse impact on surrounding properties is avoided as follows:
+Adverse impact of the Tire and Lube Express on surrounding properties is avoided as follows: